sybrew/the-seo-framework/readme.txt

 * A new accessible SEO Bar color has been added: Gray.
 It exclaims there was nothing to process.
 * Fancy a custom sitemap stylesheet logo?
 Now you can upload one.
 * You can now remove branding from social meta titles.
-* Persistent notices may now show up, gracefully (again, more on this below).
+* Persistent notices may now show up, gracefully (more on this below).

 You can find more than 340 other noteworthy changes in the [detailed log](https://theseoframework.com/?p=3598#detailed).